erikrose/peep/README.rst

 Version History
 ===============

+1.0
+  * Add wheel support.
+Peep will now work fine when pip decides to download a wheel file.

 0.9.1
   * Don't crash when trying to report a missing hash on a package that's already installed.